-The Search Criteria subwindow Name Information: The three text fields Name, Info and Info2 gives you the possibility to write the characters you want to match when searching for sources in the Edb.
+Within the Emission sub window, the following information can be use to perform the search: Name Information: The three text fields Name, Info and Info2 gives you the possibility to input the characters you want to match when searching for sources in the Edb.
 If you write Cement and Son Ltd. in the Name text field then the sources with exactly that name will be found, and no other sources.
 There is the possibility to use so-called "wild cards" in connection with the strings.
-For example: If you write Cem then all sources with a name starting with Cem will be selected.
-For further information see 1.3.8 Using Search Keys and Pattern Matching Facilities as Search Conditions.
+For example: If you write information see 1.3.8 Using Search Keys and Pattern Matching Facilities as Search